IAWG-CSBC-PSON/hack2022-07-tb-scale/README.md

 exemplar-001.ome_cp_masks.tif  exemplar-001.ome_seg.npy  exemplar-001.ome.tif
 ```

-## Visualizing image
+## Visualizing images

-A straightforward way to inspect input images and segmentation masks produced by Cellpose is by using `tifffile` and `napari` Python packages.
+A straightforward way to inspect input images and segmentation masks produced by Cellpose is by using `tifffile` and `napari` packages in Python.
 The following Python script will load the image and bring up a Napari viewer for interactive browsing.

 ``` python
 import tifffile